 After all, when you engage with your sphere in person, you stop being a distraction as they scroll through their newsfeeds, and become an actual person again.

 You’ll Give Them Something to Talk About & Share

-As if that wasn’t enough to get you thinking about taking your marketing offline more in 2019, studies show that your former clients will not only be more engaged, but are likely to share the experience you offer them on social media as well.
+As if that wasn’t enough to get you thinking about taking your marketing offline more, studies show that your former clients will not only be more engaged, but are likely to share the experience you offer them on social media as well.

 In fact, a recent study by the Event Marketing Institute found that 98% of consumers capture content (photos, videos) at live events, and 100% of those that do share it across social media.